 The Home admitted its first residents in 1897, when its primary mission was to provide room and board for Civil War veterans and their wives and other dependents.
 Historically, admission was limited to veterans and their dependents of U.S. wars through World War II and was prioritized by earliest service.
 Recent legislative changes opened admission to all veterans and prioritizes admissions by severity of illness and wartime status rather than by service date.
-The Home's total bed capacity is 242 beds and is estimated to provide care, for the current year, on the average, to 239 residents.
+The Home's total bed capacity is 242 beds and is projected to provide care, for the year ending March 31, 2007 on the average, to 239 residents.

-The average annual occupancy rate for the Home for the five most recent fiscal years, and estimated for fiscal year 2005-06, is described in the following table:
+The annual average occupancy rate for the Home for the four most recent fiscal years, preliminary for fiscal year 2005-06 and estimated for fiscal year 2006-07, is described in the following table:

 Fiscal Year Ending March 31 Annual Average Inpatient Occupancy Rate

-2001 98%

-2002 99
+2002 99%

 2003 99

 2004 98

 2005 97

-2006 (Estimated) 95
+2006 (Preliminary) 95

+2007 (Estimated) 90

-For the fiscal year ending March 31, 2006 the Home is projected to generate 8 percent of the patient care revenues deposited into the Health Income Fund.
+For the fiscal year ending March 31, 2007 the Home is projected to generate 7 percent of the patient care revenues deposited into the Health Income Fund.

-New York State Veterans Home in Western New York
+New York State Home for Veterans in Western New York

-This facility in Batavia is the third skilled nursing facility operated by the DOH and began admissions of residents in August of 1995.
+The WNY Veterans Home in Batavia began admissions of residents in August of 1995.
 This facility also provides care for veterans and their dependents prioritized by degree of illness rather than by service date.
-The facility's bed capacity is 126 and is projected to achieve a 97 percent occupancy during the 2005-06 fiscal year and is estimated to generate 4 percent of the patient care revenues deposited into the Health Income Fund.
+The facility's bed capacity is 126 and is estimated to generate 4 percent of the patient care revenues deposited into the Health Income Fund.